tentakelmonster/theOBServer/README.md

 0b. python needs to be in your systems PATH variable (command line needs to be able to run python)

-0c. you'll also need the Tk module for python -> `pip install tk`
+0c. you'll also need the Tk module for python -> `python -m pip install tk`

 0d. for easiest use, set up OBServer.py and paths.json right next to the text files